amatgil/ct-lang/README.md

   - [ ] Emit native bytecode

 ## To Resolve
-- How to write down generics?
-Perhaps via an attribute?
-- How do I handle stuff like unwrapping in an aesthetically reasonable way for e.g. `(head)`?
+- How do I handle unwrapping/pattern matching in an aesthetically pleasing and reasonable way for e.g. `(head)`?
 - How do I create record types and access their fields without losing my sanity?
-- How do I pattern match effectively?
+- How do I pattern match _effectively_?
 How should e.g. (match) work?
 Especially the types!

 ## Basic syntax